dtscalibration/python-dts-calibration/docs/examples/notebooks/12Datastore_from_numpy_arrays.ipynb.rst

                                   silent=True)

-We will get all the numpy arrays from this ``DataStore`` to create a new one from 'scratch'.
+We will get all the numpy arrays from this ``DataStore`` to create a new one from ‘scratch’.

-Let's start with the most basic data:
+Let’s start with the most basic data:

 .. code:: ipython3